raspberrypilearning/python_scrolling/en/step_4.md

 [[[generic-theory-simple-colours]]]

 --- /task ---
-Add your new function to the `draw()` function by calling it using the name you created.

-Using the example function `cloud()` shown above would look like this:

---- code ---
----
-language: python
-filename: main.py - draw()
-line_numbers: true
-line_number_start: 11
-line_highlights: 12
----
-def draw():
-  cloud()
---- /code ---

 --- task ---
 **Test:** Run your code and change the colour until you are happy with it.